 Hollywood Atheist: Played straight by Corporal Whitcomb and Lieutenant Scheisskopf's wife, but averted by Yossarian, Nurse Duckett, and (near the end) even the Chaplain.

-Hope Spot: Dobbs' plans to murder Cathcart.
-As soon as Yossarian is willing to cooperate with him, his plane crashes into Nately's and they both die overseas.
+Hope Spot: Dobbs's plans to murder Cathcart.
+As soon as Yossarian is willing to cooperate with him, Dobbs's plane crashes into Nately's, reulting in both Dobbs and Nately dying overseas.

 Hypocritical Humor: "Racial prejudice is a terrible thing, Yossarian.
 It really is.
 It's a terrible thing to treat a decent, loyal Indian like a nigger, kike, wop or spic." — Chief White Halfoat